ayampolsky/yandex-fotki-to-flickr/README.md

 English
 -------

 Yandex.Fotki photo hosting service that is traitorously closing, leaving thousands of users without accustomed way of sharing and discussing their photographies, and everyone without pictures in a lot of blogs.
-I'm sharing tools I've used myself to migrate my picture collection from Yandex.Fotki to Flickr while preserving albums, photo names, descriptions, tags and geolocation, and saving links to pictures on Flickr for automatic find-replace in publications.
+I'm sharing tools I've used myself to migrate my picture collection from Yandex.Fotki to Flickr while preserving albums, photo names, descriptions, tags, upload order and geolocation, and saving links to pictures on Flickr for automatic find-replace in publications.

 Requirements
 ------------